tulane-cmps6610-fall-2025/problem-set-01-mahsanhabib/answers.md

   - 3e.
 Assume that we parallelize in a similar way we did with *sum_list_recursive*.
 That is, each recursive call spawns a new thread.
 What is the Work and Span of this algorithm?
     - ***Answer***
-      - By parallelizing the function, I think the work and span should be the same as 3d.
+      - By parallelizing the function, I think the work should be the same as 3d.
 As per definition of work, we only have one processor to complete the task, so parallelization doesn't benifit here.
-On the other hand, the span is calculated while considering the as many processor as it requires by definition.
-So, both are same.
 That means,
         - $W(n) = 2 \cdot W(n/2) + c  = O(n)$

+      - However, if we allow parallelization here using multiple processors then it would be:
+        - $W(n) = W(n/2) + c  = O(logn)$

+      - On the other hand, the span is calculated while considering the as many processor as it requires by definition.
+So, it is same as 3d.
+That means,

         - $S(n) = S(n/2) + c = O(logn)$